Perhaps it's how we hide from our light. It's like a teeter-totter that moves back and forth, up and down, until the reordering is complete.

 But in order to complete the process, we need to relax into areas of imbalance, darkness and trauma in our lives.
 We have to see it as a natural part of our evolution - an essential step of maturing into a whole new being where oneness is fully integrated.

-They inspired me to reach for meaningful classes and challenging creative ideas.
-I found the kids to be intelligent, discerning and highly competitive.
-They were on high alert to every signal and nuance of danger or inconsistency.
-They were honest in their creativity.
+The teens inspired me to facilitate meaningful classes and come up with challenging creative ideas.
+I found them to be intelligent, discerning and highly competitive.
+They were on high alert to every nuance of inconsistency and inauthenticity.
+And, they were brutally honest in their creativity.

 As the summer went on, some darkness was revealed.
-I found out that my favorite kid had raped a girl, and my stomach sank when I overheard that a benign looking boy had brutally beaten and killed a service station attendant.
-I found myself getting frightened.
-At the time I was only wanting to see the good side of life.
-I was having trouble seeing the living, breathing kids around my art table, in the darkness of their hurt and pain.
+I found out that my favourite teen had raped a girl.
+My stomach sank when I overheard how a benign-looking boy had brutally killed a service station attendant.
+I found myself becoming frightened.
+I felt challenged to embrace the living, breathing hurt around my art table.

-My summer "jail kids" art program was considered a success, and I was asked to continue on, but I could not quite completely meet everything within myself to stay.
-I would have had to stand for the good, and know the power and vision of love with more authority than I was capable of at the time.
+Despite my personal misgivings, my summer "jail kids" art program was considered a great success.
+I was asked to continue on, but I could not quite completely meet everything within myself to stay.

 - When you feel afraid, bless the negativity that you encounter.
 Bless everyone and everything.
 Bless yourself.